Hybe: Tax investigation

 On July 29, 2025, the National Tax Service (NTS) of South Korea conducted a search and seizure operation at Hybe's headquarters in Yongsan, Seoul.
 This action was part of a broader investigation by the NTS's 4th Investigation Bureau into alleged tax evasion and irregular financial activities involving 27 companies.
 Hybe was among the businesses suspected of engaging in unfair stock practices and underreporting tax liabilities.

 The probe specifically focused on Hybe's 2020 initial public offering (IPO) and transactions that preceded it.
 Authorities are investigating claims that Hybe and its executives, including founder and chairman Bang Si-hyuk, misled investors in 2019 by publicly stating that there were no plans for a stock market listing, while secretly preparing for an IPO.
 The company later proceeded with the listing, and Bang is alleged to have gained hundreds of billions of won in profits through a special purpose vehicle (SPV) that acquired shares on his behalf.
 Prosecutors believe Bang may have received as much as 30% of the proceeds from this SPV-linked transaction.

 This marked the first tax raid on Hybe since June 2022, when a routine audit by the Seoul Regional Tax Office led to the imposition of a "a multi-billion-won penalty."
-The 2025 raid, however, signaled a significant escalation, as it followed two previous legal actions within the same month: one involving insider trading by HYBE executives and another centered on IPO-related fraud allegations relating to the founder, Bang Si-hyuk.
+The 2025 raid, however, signaled a significant escalation, as it followed two previous legal actions within the same month: one involving insider trading by Hybe executives and another centered on IPO-related fraud allegations relating to the founder, Bang Si-hyuk.
 Combined, these investigations reflect mounting legal and regulatory pressure on the entertainment conglomerate.

+On April 21, 2026, South Korean police sought an arrest warrant for Hybe founder and chairperson Bang Si-hyuk over alleged violations of capital market laws related to Hybe's initial public offering, accusing him of misleading early investors and receiving profits through a related private equity fund.